 This tip was submitted to SearchWinSystems.com by contributor David Williams.
 Please let other users know how useful it is by rating it below.

-- A reduction or prevention of service incidents through the use of proactive remedial action.
+- A reduction or prevention of service incidents by using proactive remedial action.

 - Faster and more effective responses to service incidents.